-3 Underused, Highly Effective, Ways to Use Competitive Intelligence
+3 Underused, Highly Effective Ways to Use Competitive Intelligence

-By now you know how important it is to be informed on your competitors’ moves and presence in the digital landscape.
-You’re probably gathering intelligence daily, but what to do with it all?
+By now, you know how important it is to be informed on your competitors’ moves and presence in the digital landscape.
+You’re probably gathering intelligence daily, but what should you do with it all?
 How do you make the most of your time and efforts?
-To get the most out of your competitive intelligence, you need to consider not only of the content your competitors are sharing, but how impactful it is.
+To get the most out of your competitive intelligence, you need to consider not only the content your competitors are sharing, but how impactful it is.
 Staying on top of what others are doing in your space helps you make the most of your own efforts, setting yourself above the competition.
 There are several best practices that will help improve your messaging, engagement and conversion.

 Learn from Others’ Mistakes (and Successes)

 Being able to analyze the performance of a competitor’s social content or ads is a huge time and budget saver.
 You can benefit from the results of their AB testing to create ads that convert, saving money in the process.
 You can gain insights on what types of posts are most engaging to craft messaging that resonates with your ideal consumer.
 However, knowing what doesn’t work is equally important.

 A lot of time and trouble can be saved by understanding where your competitors have failed to resonate.
 It’s important to note that identifying what didn’t work is not enough; you need to understand how to avoid the same pitfalls.
 It may be more than just an issue of what content doesn’t work.
 Timing is also an essential part of the process.
 Perhaps it was a tone-deaf post in light of a news story, or a missed opportunity to tie in current events.
 Maybe content that performed well on LinkedIn tanked on Twitter.
 Learning from these mistakes will help you avoid making similar ones.
 Avoid doing what has fallen flat with your ideal market, and your company will appear more in tune with its audience.
 By that same token, if something is working well for the competition, there is always room for you to make improvements.